 1.1.
 National legislative and regulatory developments

-Revision of Swiss Inheritance Law
+Revision of Swiss inheritance law

 One of the most significant legislative developments is the revision of the Swiss inheritance law.
 The provisions of the first part of the revision came into force on 1 January 2023.
 The first part of the revision focused on increasing the testator's freedom of disposition by reducing the minimum share in the estate guaranteed by law to certain persons close to the deceased, the so-called forced heirship share.
 According to the new law, the descendants' forced heirship share is reduced to one half of their statutory share (instead of 3/4 as it currently stands), while the parents share was abolished completely.
 The entitlement of spouses and registered partners has remained unchanged.
 Due to this reduction or abolition of the compulsory shares, a testator can now freely dispose of at least half of the estate.
 Hence, there is more flexibility for favouring life partners or other persons or for allocating a larger share to specific heirs, whereby the relevant cantonal inheritance tax consequences must be considered when benefiting non-relatives.

-A further change in Swiss succession law relates to the testator's freedom to dispose of his or her assets by way of lifetime gifts where the testator has concluded an inheritance pact.
+A further change in Swiss succession law relates to the testator's freedom to dispose of their assets by way of lifetime gifts where the testator has concluded an inheritance pact.
 Under the new rules, testamentary dispositions and lifetime gifts – with the exception of occasional customary gifts – can be challenged by the contractual party to the inheritance pact if they are incompatible with the undertakings in the inheritance pact and such dispositions have not explicitly been reserved.